CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 The model assumes that validators are either online and operating perfectly, or offline and not fulfilling their duties.
 Offline validators are penalized for not attesting to the source, target, and head.
 We do not model validators that fullfil some of their duties, and not other duties.
 We capture this participation rate (percentage of online validators) using the `validator_uptime_process` System Parameter.

 In its initial version, the model does not model Ethereum's inactivity leak mechanism.
 We assume a participation of more than 2/3 at all times.
 We assert this requirement in the `policy_validators(...)` Policy Function.

-## Epoch-level granularity

-Unless specified otherwise, all State Variables, System Metrics, and System Parameters are time-dependent and calculated at epoch level granularity.
-For ease of notation, units of time will be assumed implicitly.
-In the model implementation, calculations can be aggregated across epochs where necessary - for example for performance reasons.

-By default, calculations will be aggregated across 1 day in epochs (~= 225 epochs), using the delta-time or `dt` parameter - the simulation results will have the same aggregation i.e. State Variables will be per-day, assuming `dt = 225`.